orientechnologies/orientdb-labs/OEP_10.md

 2. The page is changed.
 3. Page changes are logged into WAL.
 4. LSN of WAL record is set to pageLSN field.
+5. Page lock is released.

 When buffer flushes page to the disk, it checks that all records of WAL are flushed at least till the LSN stored in pageLSN.
 If that is not the true flush of WAL content is performed.
-During page flush CRC32 code for page content including pageLSN filed is calculated and assegned to the crc32 field.
-CRC32 field is used to detect whether page is partially flushed to the disk because of the process crash.
+During page flush, CRC32 code for page content including pageLSN is calculated and assigned to the CRC32 field.
+CRC32 field is used to detect whether a page is partially flushed to the disk because of the process crash.

 **Transaction table**

-This table is used to track the state of active transactions during normal processing of the transaction and restore of a database after a crash.
-In our project, it will be implemented as a mix of two classes atomic operation manager and the atomic operation itself.
+This table is used to track the state of the active transactions during normal processing of the transaction and restore of a database after a crash.
+In our project, it will be implemented as a mix of two classes atomic operations manager and the atomic operation itself.

-It contains following fields:
+Transaction table contains following fields:

 1. Transaction id.
 2. Last LSN.
 LSN of last log record written by a transaction.